Free Dev Day — June 25 — Virtual

 • We made examples limited in size, but feel free to scale the data volumes and virtual warehouse size to see scalability in action.

 • Could we make the data vault perform faster by joining on business keys and not hash keys?
-Check out this post.
+Check out this great blog post.

-• Tap into numerous communities of practice for Data Engineering on Snowflake and Data Vault in particular.
+• Tap into the numerous communities highlighting Snowflake and Data Vault.

 • Talk to us about modernizing your data landscape!
-Whether it is Data Vault or not you have on your mind, we have the top expertise and product to meet your demand.
+We have the expertise and product to meet your needs.

 This content is provided as is, and is not maintained on an ongoing basis.
 It may be out of date with current Snowflake instances